elmfer/work-day-scheduler/README.md

 * Lists all the work hours of the day
 * Set an agenda on a specific hour
 * Schedule presists on local storage
+* Schedule automatically clear upon loading it the next day

 ### Screenshot
 ![Screenshot](./assets/images/screenshot.png)